What Is Waltonchain (WTC)? | A Guide to the IoT and Supply Chain Blockchain

 If the game was on a sub chain, this wouldn’t have been as big of an issue.

 Waltoncoins (WTCs) are the primary currency in the Walton ecosystem.
 100 million WTC were issued with the genesis block and no more will be created.
-Of those 100 million, there’s currently a total supply of 70 million, and the remaining coins will be mined over the next few years.
+Of those 100 million, there’s currently a total supply of 70 million with a little over 40 million in circulation, and the remaining coins will be mined over the next few years.

 The coins have six primary functions: